pmeeny/pmeeny/README.md

 ### Hi there 👋

-I am a Senior Manager, Product Delivery at ICON plc.
-In the past I have worked for Dell and Ericsson.
+I am a Software Engineering Manager at Intel.
+In the past I have worked for Ericsson, Dell and ICON.

 I have a BSc.
 Computer Science from NUI Maynooth and a Diploma in Full Stack Development from the Code Institute